-To up the mistery on Mysterion, because he is an expy of him and presumably because they had the chance, Mysterion in the german dub is voiced like Rorschach by the german voice actor of the original Watchmen Rorschach.
+To intensify the mystery on Mysterion, because he is an expy of Rorschach and presumably because they had the chance, Mysterion in the German dub is voiced like Rorschach by the German voice actor of the original Rorschach.

-Similar to the King of the Hill examples above, The Québec dub of The Simpsons replace many pop-culture references with local ones, and even implied the show was set in Québec (despite no Dub Name Changes), thought the later stopped with the increased politicization of the recent seasons.
+Similar to the King of the Hill examples above, the Québec dub of The Simpsons replaces many U.S. pop-culture references with local ones, and even implied that the show was set in Québec (despite no Dub Name Changes), thought the later stopped with the increased politicization of the recent seasons.

-Yet that makes it more annoying as the show keeps throwing those local Québec references include including Burt Reynold and a Québecois celebrity talking to each other in a Québec-made awards ceremony!!!
-Head meet wall.
+Yet that makes it more annoying as the show keeps throwing those local Québec references, including Burt Reynolds and a Québecois celebrity talking to each other in a Québec-made awards ceremony!!!
+Head, meet wall.

 Played with on occasion.
 In one recent episode, Homer ended up in Canada by accident.
 This wasn't changed in the Quebec dub, but the roles of an English and a French Canadian were reversed in one scene, with French being the language that Homer understood rather than English.